WHY CONFLICT · WHY NOW

 We do not make peace.
 Peace is a human choice.
 We make disagreement legible enough that humans can make it.

-THE EIGHT PRIMITIVES · ACO
+THE GRAMMAR · ACO

 Who participates

-Individuals, teams, institutions, states, coalitions — any agent with goals and agency in the dispute.
+Individuals, teams, institutions, states, coalitions: any agent with goals and agency in the dispute.

 What is asserted